hook-lang/hook/README.md

 * Value-captured closure
 * Automatic memory management

-Warning: Hook is still in its early stages of development and is obviously not production ready.
+**Warning**: Hook is still in its early stages of development and is not production ready.

 ## Installing

 For Linux (x64, arm64), and macOS (x64), use the following command to install Hook:

 ```
 curl -sSL https://github.com/fabiosvm/hook-lang/releases/download/0.1.0/install.sh | sh